Nuulogic/jadelesscoffee/README.md

 TODO: Add Django middleware that will do an incremental recompile on HttpRequest.

 To integrate with php-based frameworks
-Put this into the index.php or any file that is included on every request: `exec "jlc --incremental --output $buildDirectory $sourceDirectory"`
+Put this into the index.php or any file that is included on every request: `exec("jlc --incremental --output $buildDirectory $sourceDirectory");`